More About Bentley

 Bentley was acquired by Rolls-Royce in 1931 and remained a part of their company until Volkswagen AG beat out BMW with a bid of around $450 million in 1997.
 The winged logo changes depending on the car.
 The winged “B” ornament was originally designed to represent speed and power.
 The initial designer also wanted to prevent forgery, so he added a different number of feathers on each side hoping that forgers wouldn’t notice.
 Bentley also tends to change the number of feathers based on what type of car. vintage cars typically have 13 feathers on the left and 14 on the right.
 Derby cars have 10 and 11. and crew cars have 10 on both sides.

 Rolls-Royce secretly acquired Bentley in 1931 after the wall street crash of 1929.
-Bentley struggled financially as demand went down for their expensive cars. in 1931 they were no longer able to pay the bills so there was a bidding war to see who would buy the company.
+Bentley struggled financially as demand went down for their expensive cars.
+In 1931 they were no longer able to pay the bills so there was a bidding war to see who would buy the company.
 Rolls Royce used a front company to buy the company and even Bentley himself didn’t know the true identity of the buyer until the sale was complete production was halted for 2 years before resuming Rolls-Royce works in Derby.
 W O Bentley left when his contract expired in 1935.
-All Bentleys made from 1931 to 2004 used the rolls-Royce chassis and adapted Rolls-Royce engines.
+All Bentleys made from 1931 to 2004 used the Rolls-Royce chassis and adapted Rolls-Royce engines.

 Bentley’s long-running success focuses on luxury and dedication to quality.
 In the modern era, Bentley has bought us the Mulsanne, Continental GT, the Flying Spur, and the Bentagya.
-The Bentley Mulsanne is a full-size 4 door luxury car unveiled at 2009 Pebble Beach Concours d'Elegance as the successor of the Bentley Arnage.
+The Bentley Mulsanne is a full-size 4 door luxury car unveiled at the 2009 Pebble Beach Concours d'Elegance as the successor of the Bentley Arnage.
 It is powered by a 6.75 Liter twin-turbocharged Bentley L Series V8 engine rated at 505 hp and 752 lb-ft of torque.
 Providing the power to the wheels is an 8-speed ZF 8HP automatic transmission.
 The car offers a Front-engine placement with a rear-wheel-drive layout.
-Many other variant options are available as per customer demand such as Mulsanne Speed and Mulsanne Extended Wheelbase
+Many other variants are available as per customer demand such as Mulsanne Speed and Mulsanne Extended Wheelbase.

-The Bentley Continental GT is a sports grand tourer debuted in 2003 at the Geneva Motor Show. it was a successor of both Bentley Continental R and Bentley Continental T. it is powered by a 6.0 Liter W12 twin-turbo engine putting out 621 hp @6,000 rpm with 590 lb-ft of torque.
+The Bentley Continental GT is a sports grand tourer debuted in 2003 at the Geneva Motor Show.
+It was a successor of both Bentley Continental R and Bentley Continental T. It is powered by a 6.0 Liter W12 twin-turbo engine putting out 621 hp @6,000 rpm with 590 lb-ft of torque.
 It is offered in 2 body styles.
 A 2-door 2+2 fastback and a 2-door 2+2 convertible options.
-The car offers a Longitudinal front-engine placement with Torsen permanent four-wheel drive layout.
+The car offers a Longitudinal front-engine placement with a Torsen permanent four-wheel drive layout.
 Providing the power to the wheels is a 6-speed Tiptronic automatic transmission.

 The Bentley Flying Spur is a Full-size, 4-door luxury saloon car.
 First-generation was launched in 2005 and after that two other generations came in 2013 and 2019.
 It is powered by the new Bentley’s 6.0 Liter W12 twin-turbo engine putting out 626 hp @6,000rpm with 605 lb-ft of torque.
 It is based on the new modular design construction platform which offers longitudinal front-engine placement and rear-wheel-drive layout.
 Providing the power to the wheels is 8-speed automatic transmission.